solliancenet/azure-synapse-analytics-workshop-300/day-02/lab03-dw-optimization-part-1.md

         ,D.Month
     ```

-4. Run the following query to get an estimated execution plan (do not select `Query Plan` from the toolbar as it will try do download the query plan and open it in SQL Server Management Studio):
+4. Run the following query to get an estimated execution plan (do not select `Query Plan` from the toolbar as it will try do download the query plan and open it in SQL Server Management Studio) (where `SUFFIX` is your **student ID**):

     ```sql
     EXPLAIN